sven-panis/Tutorial_Event_History_Analysis/README.md

 # Tutorial_Event_History_Analysis

-A tutorial on how to perform Bayesian and Frequentist discrete-time Event History Analyses (EHA) for time-to-event data from psychological experiments, such as response times, saccade latencies, fixation durations, etc.
+A tutorial on how to perform descriptive, and inferential Bayesian and Frequentist discrete-time Event History Analyses (EHA) for time-to-event data from psychological experiments, such as response times, saccade latencies, fixation durations, etc.

 # Intended audience

 This is mainly for experimental psychologists and cognitive neuroscientists.
 But other folks might also find it useful as a general way to analyse time-to-event data.